tinker10/D3-Labeler/README.md

 The default settings are: width 1, height 1, and nsweeps 1000.
 The default label_positions and anchor_positions are empty arrays.
 Here we describe each term in more detail.

 d3.<b>labeler</b>()

 Start by declaring a labeling layout, the same as declaring any other D3 layout.

 labeler.<b>label</b>([<i>labels</i>])

-Each label has the following attributes:
+Each label has the following attributes.
+Note that width and height can be easily measured using the SVG getBBox() method.
+The dimensions are used to calculate overlaps.

 * x - the *x*-coordinate of the label.
 * y - the *y*-coordinate of the label.
 * width - the *width* of the label (approximating the label as a rectangle).
 * height - the *height* of the label (same approximation).
 * name - the label text.

-The width and height can be easily measured using the SVG getBBox() method.
-The dimensions are used to calculate overlaps.

 labeler.<b>anchor</b>([<i>anchors</i>])